-This article will introduce you to this website’s owner, you will find out about his experience, background, and future plans to improve Droidviews.com.
+This article will introduce you to Eric Porat – a Droidviews team member.
+You will find out about his experience, background, and future plans to improve Droidviews.com.

 Eric Porat is a successful online entrepreneur, investor, and digital marketer with over 15 years of experience in buying and selling websites.
 He started by building his first website in 2005, when the digital marketing techniques, traffic channels, and monetization methods were totally different from the world we live in today.
 Once he created his first website, he realized that no one was visiting it, that’s how he started learning and experimenting with Search Engine traffic and got into SEO.

 After growing the first website to more than 70,000 visits a month in 3 years, Eric Porat received a proposal to sell it, which he accepted.
 This sale led Eric to realize that, instead of building a website from scratch, he could buy small and medium websites that already had traffic and improve them.
-Since then, Eric has bought and sold more than 50 websites for over $600,000.
+Since then, Eric has orchestrated over $1MM in deal-flow.

 We will have a proper look at the companies Eric has founded and his experience, but first, let’s see what his plans for Droidviews are.